NicChoo96/simpleLoginApp/README.md

 Folder Location from root: **./backendLoginApplication**

-### How to run the backend server
+### How to run the backend server (If the command doesn't work in in command line terminal, run it in intelliJ instead.
+For testing only.)
 ```
-./gradlew bootRun
+./gradle bootRun
 ```
 Endpoint enabled: